thacherT1D/webdevstuff/HTML/Intermediate_CSS.desc.md

 #### Exercise

-- On codepen.io create a list with 5 items
+* On codepen.io create a list with 5 items
-- Use `:first-child` to bold the first list item.
+* Use `:first-child` to bold the first list item.

 ## More Box Model

-* The box model consists of content > padding > border > margin
+* The box model, from inside out, consists of content > padding > border > margin
 * All box-model percentages calculate based on the width of the containing element
 * If margins collide, it only uses the larger of the two (“collapsing” them)
   - This does not apply to: inline-block, floated, absolute elements, elements who's overflow is not visible, cleared elements, the root element.